Boosted top tagging and its interpretation using Shapley values: Data set of top jets

-We put a generation level cut on $p_{T,t}$ (signal) or $p_{T,g}$ (background) of 450 GeV.
-The hard collision events are generated using MadGraph (\texttt{MG5\_aMC\_v2\_8\_2}) \cite{Alwall:2011uj, Alwall:2014hca}, and then passed to \texttt{PYTHIA 8} \cite{Sjostrand:2007gs} for hadronization and parton shower.
-Jets are generated with initial-state radiation (ISR), final-state radiation (FSR), and multiple parton interaction (MPI) effects. \texttt{Delphes-3.5.0 \cite{deFavereau:2013fsa}} is used to simulate detector effects where we use the default ATLAS card.
 We use the \texttt{cteq6l1} PDF set from \texttt{LHAPDF6} \cite{Buckley:2014ana} along with the ATLAS UE Tune \texttt{AU2-CTEQ6L1} for the event generation.
-The simulated events are reconstructed to jets using Cambridge-Aachen (C/A) jet clustering algorithm \cite{Dokshitzer:1997in} and a fixed jet radius parameter R = 1.0.
+The simulated events are reconstructed as jets using Cambridge-Aachen (C/A) jet clustering algorithm \cite{Dokshitzer:1997in} and a fixed jet radius parameter R = 1.0.
 We change the segmentation of the Hadronic Calorimeter (HCAL) to $\sim 0.1\times0.1$ in $\eta-\phi$ plane with $|\eta|$ extended up to 3.0.
 Jets are clustered using the calorimeter tower elements.
-We consider the leading jet with $p_{T} = [500, 600)$ GeV, and $|\eta| < 2.5$, and store its constituents to construct different observables, which are then used as inputs to the various top taggers, as discussed in the next section.
+We construct separate datasets for two different ranges of transverse momentum, $p_T^J = [500, 600)$ GeV, and $p_T^J = [1000, 1100)$ GeV.
+In each of the $p_T$ bins, we consider the leading jet (jet with the highest $p_T$) with $|\eta| < 2.5$ and store its constituents to construct different observables, which are then used as inputs to the various top taggers, as discussed in the next section.

+We study the contribution of background with higher $p_T$ that can fake as top jets with $p_T^J = [500, 600)$ GeV.
+We generate gluon jets with a cut on the generation level $p_T^g$ of 550, 650, 750, 850, and 950 GeV and select the jets that lose energy and acquire the $p_T$ ranges of our interest.
+Similarly, for the $p_T^J = [1000, 1100)$ GeV case study, we generate gluon jets with higher $p_T^g$ of 1050, 1150, 1250, 1350, and 1450 GeV.

+To study the generator dependence of our results, we also generate top jets and QCD jets using \texttt{HERWIG 7} \cite{Bahr:2008pv, Bellm:2015jjp} for hadronization and parton shower, in the range of transverse momentum, $p_T^J = [500, 600)$ GeV.
+The remaining simulation details stay unchanged.
+To study the dependence of the classifiers on various collider conditions, we generate some datasets that contain events simulated at $\sqrt{s}$ = 27 TeV, events generated with the \texttt{NNPDF2.3NNLO} PDF, and simulation with pileup events which are multiple proton-proton collisions in the same or nearby bunch crossings during a single event.
+These conditions are studied in Section \ref{sec:herwig}.